 While marinades have their place, I generally prefer to use a dry rub instead.
 I’ll mix it up depending on what I’m going for, but there are a ton of blends on the market if you don’t want to make your own.
 I highly recommend a dry rub called, Musketpowder.

-6. The Temperature for Backstraps
+6. The Best Internal Temperature for Deer Backstrap

 Venison backstrap is best served between rare or medium (and that’s pushing it).
 Period.
 The end.